Critical Choices: Triaging Humanitarian Priorities

 This Panel aims to answer questions like whether every humanitarian need has an equal priority for every humanitarian actor, and is intergenerational aid – is the future – part of the emergency of the present, and should it be prioritized?
 Another burning question would be whether it is unethical – if no alternative financial support is offered – to involve profit-oriented companies in burden-sharing?
 Finally, the session will discuss whether humanitarian aid that is more successful should be weighed against that which is less promising.

-Dr. Andrea Steinke | Researcher and Consultant, Associate Centre for Humanitarian Action
+Dr. Andrea Steinke | Researcher and Consultant, Egilstein – Agency for Process Design

-Abby Stoddard | Researcher, Writer, Humanitarian Policy Analyst
+Abby Stoddard | Partner, Humanitarian Outcomes

 Nimo Hassan | Director, Somali NGO Consortium